john-itcsolutions/cheirrs/README.md

 `docker pull postgis/postgis`

-create a home folder for your docker-based project `mkdir path/to/<my-project> && cd path/to/<my-project>`
+create one home folder for each of your "member_class_x" projects `mkdir path/to/my-project-x && cd path/to/my-project-x`

-Make a file called docker-compose.yml
+Make a set of files all called docker-compose.yml in each my-project-x folder:

 `nano docker-compose.yml`

-Insert the following text:
+Insert the following text, varying "x" and the names in each folder:
 ```
 version: '3.3'
 networks: